ML-based approach to classification and generation of structured light propagation in turbulent media: Acknowledgments

 \section{Acknowledgments}

 The authors would like to thank Svetlana Avramov-Zamurovic for many enlightening discussions on the classification of structured light.
 This work was funded in part by ONR Grant N00014-26-1-2017 and NSF Grant DMS-2306411.
-ZW was partly supported by NTU SUG-023162-00001, MOE AcRF Tier 1 Grant RG17/24.
+ZW was partly supported by NTU SUG-023162-00001, MOE AcRF Tier 1 Grant RG17/24 and SPMS Collaborative Research Award.